 Nice to know: What does the UI tell me in this window?

 For each resource, the current amount in the village is displayed on the left and indicated in the scale as the thick green line.
-The thick gray line on the other hand shows you the maximum amount of resources your merchants could transport.
+On the other hand, the thick grey line shows you the maximum amount of resources your merchants could transport.